BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 We protect the `main` branch to ensure we follow the agreed-upon best coding practices and CR.

-### Commit message/Branch name/Pull Request title structure
+### Commit Message/Branch Name/Pull Request Title Structure

 - We have two (+1) different ways to name commits, branches, and PR merges
     - This comes from the unfortunate GitHub styling of `#<issue number>`